davidguttman/syynteractive_101/readme.md

 <code>x</code> is the number of pixels from the left edge of the canvas, and <code>y</code> is the number of pixels from the top edge. <code>width</code> and <code>height</code> will determine the shape and size of your rectangle.

+If we want to draw a rectangle 200px from the top and 200px from the left, and we want it to be 100px by 100px:

+    p5.rect(200, 200, 100, 100);

+Success!

+### Fill and Stroke ###

+Ok, I get it, you like rectangles, but for some reason the idea of only being able to draw white rectangles bothers you.

+Here's how we can use color in Processing.

+Processing has two methods, <code>fill</code> and <code>stroke</code> that can be used to set the color for points, lines, and shapes.
+Each of these methods take four arguments, red, green, blue, and alpha:

+    fill(red, green, blue, alpha);
+    stroke(red, green, blue, alpha);

+This behaves exactly like <code>background</code> above, except that we can also affect the transparency (which ranges from 0, completely transparent, to 255, completely opaque.

+If I wanted a semi-transparent blue fill with an opaque white border I might do something like this:

+    p5.fill(200, 20, 20, 100);
+    p5.stroke(255, 255, 255, 127);

+    p5.rect(200, 200, 100, 100);

+Each of these methods will set a color for all fills and all strokes that follow.

+In other words, Processing can only have one magic marker in its hand at one time, but you can switch it out at any point.